NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Giant Silverfish.md

   - name: ""

   - name: "Voracious Consumption"
-    desc: "  Action 1 minute\nA giant silverfish consumes up to 1 Bulk of paper, cloth, or similar material.
+    desc: "  Action 1 minute\n\nA giant silverfish consumes up to 1 Bulk of paper, cloth, or similar material.
 It can consume up to 8 Bulk each day."

 abilities_mid:
   - name: ""
   - name: "Wriggle"
-    desc: "`pf2:r`  **Trigger** A creature the giant silverfish can see targets it with an attack\n**Effect** The giant silverfish gains a +2 circumstance bonus to AC against the triggering attack.
+    desc: "`pf2:r`  **Trigger** A creature the giant silverfish can see targets it with an attack\n* * *\n\n**Effect** The giant silverfish gains a +2 circumstance bonus to AC against the triggering attack.
 After the attack resolves, the silverfish Steps."

 attacks:
   - name: ""